Finiteness of the number of minimal atoms in Grothendieck categories: Preliminaries

+where $\overline{\set{\beta}}$ is the closure of the singleton $\set{\beta}$ with respect to the localizing topology.
+The relation $\leq$ is a partial order due to the fact that $\ASpec\cA$ is a Kolmogorov space (\cite[Proposition~3.5 and section~4]{MR3351569}).
+The specialization order is a generalization of the inclusion relation of the prime ideals of a ring (\cite[Proposition~4.3]{MR3351569}) and of the specialization order of the points of a locally noetherian scheme (\cite[Corollary~7.7 (4)]{MR3452186}).

+The set of minimal atoms in $\cA$ with respect to the specialization order, which is the main object to study in this paper, is denoted by $\AMin\cA$.

-For a localizing subcategory $\mcX$, the quotient category $\mcA/\mcX$ is a Grothendieck category together with a canonical (covariant) functor $\mcA\to\mcA/\mcX$, which is dense and exact and has a fully faithful right adjoint (see \cite[section~5]{Kanda3}).
-For each $\alpha\in\ASpec\mcA$, the localization $\mcA_{\alpha}$ is defined as the quotient category of $\mcA$ by the localizing subcategory corresponding to $\alpha$ (\cite[Definition~6.1]{Kanda3}), and the canonical functor $\mcA\to\mcA_{\alpha}$ is denoted by $(-)_{\alpha}$.
-This is a generalization of the localization of a commutative ring at a prime ideal (\cite[Proposition~6.9]{Kanda3}).
+For a Serre subcategory $\cX$ of an abelian category $\cA$, the quotient category $\cA/\cX$ is again an abelian category and there is a canonical (covariant) functor $\cA\to\cA/\cX$, which is dense and exact.
+If $\cA$ is moreover a Grothendieck category and $\cX$ is a localizing subcategory, then $\cA/\cX$ is a Grothendieck category and the canonical functor has a fully faithful right adjoint $\cA/\cX\to\cA$ (see \cite[section~5]{MR3351569}).

-The following result is used to obtain a subobject in $\mcA$ from a subobject in the localized category.